Luther College (Saskatchewan): Governance and administration

-Luther College, established in Regina in 1926, is incorporated in the Province of Saskatchewan under legislation enacted in 1969 and amended in 1996.
-The business of Luther College, Regina is governed by a Board of Regents, totaling no less than ten and no more than twenty-one members, all of whom donate their time.
+Luther College, established in Regina in 1926, is incorporated in the Province of Saskatchewan under legislation enacted in 1969, amended in 1996, and replaced by a new Luther College Act in 2018.
+The business of Luther College, Regina is administratively independent and governed by a volunteer Board of Regents elected by the corporation of Luther College.
 The President of Luther College, Regina is accountable to the Board of Regents.

-The management and supervision (the administration) of Luther College, Regina is entrusted to the President of Luther College, Regina with the assistance of a senior leadership team including the Principal, Luther College High School (LCHS); Academic Vice Principal, LCHS; Student Life Vice Principal, LCHS; Chaplain, Pastor Peterson, LCHS; Academic Dean, Luther College at the University of Regina (LCUR); Chaplain, LCUR; Director of Business Operations, LCHS; and Director of Finance, Luther College, Regina.
+The management and supervision (the administration) of Luther College, Regina is entrusted to the President of Luther College, Regina with the assistance of a College Leadership Group.
 The division of roles and responsibilities of the Board of Regents and the administration is detailed in the Board Operating Guidelines.
 The President of Luther College, Regina is accountable to the Board of Regents.